Yoctol/bottender/docs/channel-slack-routing.md

 All available routes in `slack` that recognize different kind of events:

-- `slack` - triggers the action when receiving any Slack events.
+- `slack.any` - triggers the action when receiving any Slack events.
 - `slack.message` - triggers the action when receiving Slack message events.
 - `slack.event` - triggers the action when receiving particular Slack events.
 See all event types in [Slack docs](https://api.slack.com/events).